darkwood-studios/wsc-connect-android/README.md

 # WSC-Connect Android App
 This is the unofficial repository for the Android App of https://www.wsc-connect.com.
 Feel free to submit pull requests.

-# Founder
+# Author
-The Founder of this app is ChristopherWalz
+The Author of this app is ChristopherWalz

 Visit https://github.com/ChristopherWalz